 Oiltanking GP, an indirect wholly owned subsidiary of Enterprise.
-Oiltanking has an extensive and ongoing relationship with EPCO, which provides all administrative services to both Enterprise and its subsidiaries, including Oiltanking and its subsidiaries, pursuant to an administrative services agreement.
+Oiltanking has an extensive and ongoing relationship with EPCO, which will provide, as of January 1, 2015, all administrative services to both Enterprise and its subsidiaries, including Oiltanking and its subsidiaries, pursuant to an administrative services agreement.